igornog/igornog/README.md

 - 🔭 I’m currently working in [IntellectEU](https://intellecteu.com/)

-- 🌱 I’m currently learning SSR **NextJS**
+- 🌱 I’m currently learning **NextJS**

 - 👯 I’m looking to collaborate on **cool startups**

-- 👨‍💻 All of my projects are available at [https://github.com/igornog](https://github.com/igornog)
+- 👨‍💻 All of my public projects are available at [https://github.com/igornog](https://github.com/igornog)

 - 💬 Ask me about **ReactJS**